Hywan/mnt.io/content/articles/2026-02-23-about-memory-pressure-lock-contention-and-data-oriented-design/index.md

-Sadly, in our case, it appears we are allocating 322'042 times to sort the initial rooms of the Room List, for a total of 743'151'616 bits allocated, be 287 bytes per allocation.
+Sadly, in our case, it appears we are allocating 322'042 times to sort the initial rooms of the Room List, for a total of 743'151'616 bits allocated, with 287 bytes per allocation.
 Of course, if we are doing quick napkin maths[^napkin-math], it should take around 200ms.
 We are far from The Frozen Room List<sup><abbr title="Trademark">TM</abbr></sup>, but there is more going on.[^suspens]